oskitone/hardware_hustle/README.md

 Download the latest PDFs from [https://oskitone.github.io/hardware_hustle/](https://oskitone.github.io/hardware_hustle/)

 - Game sheets
-  - Choose layout for either letter or legal paper size; design is identical
+  - Choose layout for either letter or legal paper size; design is identical but legal is better because you get two game sheets per paper
   - Print portrait mode without margins, at 100% scale, and single-sided
   - Trim individual game sheets to 8"x6"
   - For a nice finish, bind a stack of them to cardboard backing with bookbinding glue
 - Rules
   - Print landscape mode without margins, at 100% scale, and double-sided (flip on short edge)
   - Trim to 7.5"x11"
-  - Fold into a booklet
+  - Fold into a 7.5"x5.5" booklet; see page numbers in corners if it's not obvious
 - Roll table
   - Print landscape mode without margins, at 100% scale, and double-sided (flip on short edge)
   - Trim to 7.5"x5.5"